dequelabs/axe-core/doc/API.md

 axe.setup(DomNode);
 ```

-`DomNode` - is an optional DomNode to use as the root of the VirtualNode tree.
+`DomNode` - is an optional DOM node to use as the root of the `VirtualNode` tree.
 Default is `document.documentElement`.

 ### API Name: axe.teardown